Daryl110/roulette/README.md

 # roulette

-Build with spring boot, bd in redis
+it Builded with spring boot, db in redis